228 Minné Hall

 Mark Norman, Sociology Chairperson

-Michelle A. Keller, Assistant Professor; BA, Grand Valley State University; JD, University of Colorado-Boulder; 2015 -
+Michelle A. Keller, Associate Professor; BS, Grand Valley State University; JD, University of Colorado School of Law; 2014 -

 J. Mark Norman, Professor; BA, MS, St. Cloud State University; PhD, South Dakota State University; 1996 -